gangdong/gangdong.github.io/_posts/2019-03-20-Blog-mathjax.markdown

 This is the definition of the MathJax in [MathJax official website](https://www.mathjax.org/), more information can be found from there.

-To me, it brought some benefits when writing blog.
+To me, it brought some benefits when writing a blog.

-- No need plugin support in Jekyll.
-I don't have to worry about that it cannot be implemented when deploying the site at Github Pages for security checking (*Github Pages uses the Jekyll `--safe` flag*).
+- No need for plugin support in Jekyll.
+I don't have to worry that it cannot be implemented when deploying the site at Github Pages for security checking (*Github Pages uses the Jekyll `--safe` flag*).
 - Unlike using bitmaps image to display, it is text editing and transforms the mathematics formula to HTML or SVG, so it is workable for zoom scale and is suitable to display under different size screen.
 - I can write the mathematics formula in markdown with plain text just by following the syntax of LaTex/TeX.
-- Friendly to new user, you can quickly use it even you have no any knowledge about it.
+- Friendly to the new user, you can quickly use it even you do not have knowledge about it.

-Moreover, looks MathJax has become into the most popular solution for rendering the Latex mathematics formula in the web application.
+Moreover, looks MathJax has become into the most popular solution for rendering the Latex mathematics formula in web applications.

 At least, I think so.

 ## How to implement?

 ### Including MathJax in a web page
-As I said, one of the benefit of MathJax is that you don't need to install any plugin to implement it, just introduce a piece of JavaScript code into your page's HTML.
+As I said, one of the benefits of MathJax is that you don't need to install any plugin to implement it, just introduce a piece of JavaScript code into your page's HTML.

 {% highlight html %}
 <script type="text/javascript" async src="//cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>
 {% endhighlight %}

-I added above snippet into my `default.html`, you can insert it into `head.html` or any page's HTML where you want to use MathJax.
+I added the above snippet into my `default.html`, you can insert it into `head.html` or any page's HTML where you want to use MathJax.

 ### Configuration